-Faithfully Magazine is a news and lifestyle publication centering on Christian communities of color.
-Our mission is to amplify conversations, issues and events impacting diverse communities via faithfullymagazine.com and the print and quarterly magazine.
+Faithfully Magazine is a news and culture publication centering on Christian communities of color.
+Our mission is to amplify conversations, issues, and events impacting diverse communities via faithfullymagazine.com and the print and quarterly magazine.
 Read our About page to learn more.

 On this page you will find information about Faithfully Magazine’s volunteer staff, opinion writers/faith columnists and advisors.
-Current openings are also included.
-See Write for Us for additional opportunities to work with Faithfully Magazine.
+See Write For Us for additional opportunities to work with Faithfully Magazine.

-Nicola A. Menzie founded Faithfully Magazine online in 2015, relaunched the website in 2016 and took the publication to print in January 2017, thanks to a successful Kickstarter campaign.
+Nicola A. Menzie is Editorial Director of Faithfully Magazine.
 Nicola is a religion reporter in NYC whose bylines have appeared on the websites of the Religion News Service, The Christian Post, CBS News and Vibe magazine.
 You can find her on Twitter @namenzie.
 Email: nicola.menzie (at) faithfullymagazine.com.
 Read her articles.

 Jeffrey Yim is an adjunct professor of philosophy and former college minister who has led intentionally multiethnic church and campus ministries in Southern California.